npjames/COMP-2005-Kingdomino-Group-Project-Contributions/README.md

 # COMP-2005-Kingdomino-Group-Project-Contributions
-Group project for creating KingDomino board game with Aatman Rangrej, Abhinav Salgania, and Tushar Bill This repository has the runnable jar file of the project, along with some sections of code written by me
+Group project for creating KingDomino board game with Aatman Rangrej, Abhinav Salgania, and Tushar Bill.
+This repository has the runnable jar file of the project, along with some sections of code written by me.